 Congrats on Finishing Half of Your First-Class Rank Requirements!

-Amazing work, scout!
+Amazing work, Scout!
 You’ve finished just about half of your entire First Class rank.
 This is a major step in your Scouting career and you should be super proud of yourself! 🙂

 Once you’re ready to continue on to part 2 of my Guide to the First Class Rank click here!

 Also, if you’re interested in more Scouting tips, guides, and even giveaways, you definitely need to sign up for my ScoutSmarts Scribe Newsletter!
-In it, I’ll send you a weekly email to help you take the next steps towards reaching Eagle.
+In it, I’ll send you a weekly email to help you take the next steps toward reaching Eagle.
 It’ll always be free and helpful, so sign up today!